Generalized system identification with stable spline kernels

-The estimator is equipped with an oracle for model complexity selection; it provides a bound on the best achievable PEM performance selecting at every run the model order (between 1 and 30) maximizing the fit (\ref{eq:fit}).
+The estimator is not implementable in practice, since it uses an oracle which selects the model order maximizing the percentage fit measure (\ref{eq:fit}), and provides the {\it best achievable} PEM performance.

-\item \textit{Oe+CV}.
-The same as above except that model order is estimated via cross validation.
-In particular, data are split into a training and validation data set of equal size.
-Then, for every model order ranging from 1 to 30, the MATLAB function \texttt{oe.m} fed with the training set is called.
-The estimated order is the one minimizing the sum of squared prediction errors on the validation set.
-This is obtained fitting the validation data set through \texttt{predict.m}, imposing null initial conditions.
-The final model is computed by \texttt{oe.m} using the estimated order and all the measurements (the union of the training and of the validation sets).
+{\it Oe+CV} is an implementable analogue of {\it Oe+Or} that uses cross-validation to estimate model order.
+Data are split into training and validation sets of equal size.
+For every model order ranging from 1 to 30, a model is trained using command \verb{oe{ on the training set.
+We choose the order that minimizes the sum of squared prediction errors on the validation set, obtained by using the command \verb{predict{ with null initial conditions.
+Once the order is found, the final model is computed by \verb{oe{ using all measurements in training and validation sets.